UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-trije-konjeniki-apokalipse/README.md

 pip install pandas streamlit
 ```

-You can then launch the appllication using:
+You can then launch the application using:
 ```bash
 cd src/evaluation/app
 streamlit run app_evaluation.py